 These forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from historical or anticipated results, depending on a number of factors.
-These risks and uncertainties include, but are not limited to, those listed under the heading "Risk Factors" in Part II, Item 1A of this report.
-All subsequent written and oral forward-looking statements attributable to us or individuals acting on our behalf are expressly qualified in their entirety by these cautionary statements.
+These risks and uncertainties include, but are not limited to, those listed under the heading "Risk Factors" in our 2006 Annual Report on Form 10-K. All subsequent written and oral forward-looking statements attributable to us or individuals acting on our behalf are expressly qualified in their entirety by these cautionary statements.
 We caution you not to place undue reliance on these forward-looking statements, which speak only as of the date of this report.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
 Before making an investment decision, you should carefully consider all of the factors identified in this report that could cause actual results to differ.